theCodeWhit/SER416/MODULE8/MODULE8.md

 </br>
 #### MORAL OF THE STORY
 you have a plan A and a plan B but what ends up happening is plan ADAPT -you have to adapt as you go.

+#### WHAT IS COST MANAGEMENT?
+1. Planning
+2. Estimating Cost
+3. Determining the budget
+4. Controlling costs

+True actual cost is hard to come by -accuracy vs percision IT differs from core business

 ## PLANNING COST MANAGEMENT AND ESTIMATING COSTS